luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 On-demand compilation
 *********************

-Since files we use to obtain the blob can be large, and not only we're downloading the files but also uploading them to the server, we have incorporated an OpenVINO-like :code:`model.yml` file structure, that BlobConverter server uses internally too.
+Since files in the IR format can be large, and we're both downloading the blob and uploading IR format to the server, we have incorporated an OpenVINO-like :code:`model.yml` file structure that BlobConverter server uses internally as well.
-You can check how these file looks like `in OpenVINO model zoo <https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/face-detection-retail-0004/model.yml>`__ or in `available models in demo script <https://github.com/luxonis/depthai/blob/main/resources/nn/tiny-yolo-v3/model.yml>`__.
+You can check how this file looks like `in OpenVINO model zoo <https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/face-detection-retail-0004/model.yml>`__ or in `available models in demo script <https://github.com/luxonis/depthai/blob/main/resources/nn/tiny-yolo-v3/model.yml>`__.

-This file is used by the `OpenVINO model downloader <https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/downloader>`__ that is used to download all required files for compilation and process them further.
-In our demo script, we use these files to provide a URL to the NN source files instead of uploading them along the source code.
+This file is used by the `OpenVINO model downloader <https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/downloader>`__ that is used to download the required files for compilation.
+In our demo script, we use these files to provide a URL to the NN source files instead of uploading them along with the source code.
 It is also useful because on-demand compilation allows us to use the same configuration while requesting a different amount of MyriadX SHAVE cores.

 To download the blob using :code:`model.yml` file, run